Guide to Primitivo wine (Italian Zinfandel)

 High yields mean that farmers harvest even grapes of lower levels of quality, which results in lower-quality wines.
 When the harvest is capped, wine-growers reject low-quality grapes, in the end producing better wines.

-Coming back to our example of Carvinea, the owner and winemaker – Beppe di Maria – chooses to only pick 7 tonnes of grapes per hectare.
-This is much less than the 17 tonne cap allowed by the IGT.
-It’s less even than the 9 tonne maximum set by neighbouring Primitivo di Manduria DOC.
+Growers in Salento IGT who aim for top quality follow the same technique as those in the DOC zone.
+Coming back to our example of Carvinea, the owner and winemaker – Beppe di Maria – chooses to only pick seven tonnes of grapes per hectare.
+This is even less than even than the Primitivo di Manduria’s nine-tonne maximum.
 Beppe performs “first selection” of grapes in the vineyard, discarding all berries that don’t meet his standard.
 As a result, he only uses the best grapes to produce his signature Carvinea Primitivo – which explains why this wine is so successful.

 Primitivo wine Information Card